-14.7.3.
+15.7.3.
 Use HTTPS

-To establish a secure connection to the Measurements API the public certificate of the running OpenNMS Horizon must be imported to the Java Trust Store.
-In Addition OpenNMS Horizon must be configured to use that Java Trust Store.
+To establish a secure connection to the Measurements API, you must import the public certificate of the running OpenNMS Horizon to the Java Trust Store.
+In addition, OpenNMS Horizon must be configured to use that Java Trust Store.
 Please follow the instructions in this chapter to setup the Java Trust Store correctly.

-In addition please also set the property org.opennms.netmgt.jasper.measurement.ssl.enable in \$OPENNMS_HOME\etc\opennms.properties to true to ensure that only secure connections are established.
+In addition please also set the property org.opennms.netmgt.jasper.measurement.ssl.enable in \$OPENNMS\HOME\etc\opennms.properties to true to ensure that only secure connections are established.

 If org.opennms.netmgt.jasper.measurement.ssl.enable is set to false an accidentally insecure connection can be established to the Measurements API location.
-A SSL secured connection can be established even if org.opennms.netmgt.jasper.measurement.ssl.enable is set to false.
+An SSL secured connection can be established even if org.opennms.netmgt.jasper.measurement.ssl.enable is set to false.

-14.8.
+15.8.
 Limitations